odoo/documentation/ecommerce/shopper_experience/payment.rst

 How to get paid with payment acquirers
 ======================================

-Odoo embeds several payment methods to get paid on eCommerce, Sales and Invoicing apps.
+Twenty20 embeds several payment methods to get paid on eCommerce, Sales and Invoicing apps.